bertbesser/dvc-deps-management/blog-article.md

 $$ git add .dvc/config # save the configuration of the newly added remote
 ```

-## Using a DVC Project as a Dependency
+## Using a DVC project as a dependency
 We discuss how to access an artifact of a DVC project.
 To be more precise, we want to access an _output_ of the DVC project's pipeline.
 An output is some (possibly binary) file created by the pipeline defined in the project.